Ghostboard pixel

 Did you manage to install Discord on Linux?
 Which method did you use?

-I gave you various ways of installing Discord application on Linux.
-The traditional Linux way is somewhat complicated but at least this way you can install it on any Linux distribution.
+The traditional method is somewhat complicated, but at least this way, you can install it on any Linux distribution if you don't have luck with other methods.